MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 *Person* means an individual or entity organized under the laws of a State or a Tribe.

-*Power purchase agreement* means the terms and conditions governing the sale and transportation of electricity produced by the borrower to another party.
+*Power purchase agreement* means the terms and conditions governing the sale and transportation of power produced by the borrower to another party.

 *Professional service* means services used by the borrower for planning and developing a project, including, but not limited to, appraisals, architectural services, surveys, environmental impact analyses, implementing mitigation measures, and establishing or acquiring property rights.
 Such services are generally rendered by persons licensed or certified by States or accreditation associations, such as architects, engineers, accountants, attorneys, or appraisers, and those rendered by loan packagers, but not including loan finders.